Nate Moeller

 Nathan Moeller (born November 18, 1997) is an American professional stock car racing driver and crew chief.
-He works for Wayne Peterson Racing as the crew chief of their No. 06 car in the ARCA Menards Series.
-He also last competed part-time for the team as a driver in the ARCA Menards Series East, driving the No. 06, and part-time in the main ARCA Menards Series, driving the No. 9/10 Toyota for Fast Track Racing.
+He currently works for Wayne Peterson Racing as the crew chief of their No. 06 car in the ARCA Menards Series.
+He also competes part-time in the ARCA Menards Series, driving the No. 9 Ford for Fast Track Racing, and the No. 1 Chevrolet for Maples Motorsports, the No. 0/06 Chevrolet/Toyota for WPR, the No. 83 Ford for Clubb Racing Inc., and the No. 68 Ford for Kimmel Racing, and full-time in the ARCA Menards Series East, driving the No. 0/06 Toyota for WPR.

 Racing career

 ARCA Menards Series East

 Moeller made his ARCA Menards Series East debut in 2022 at Five Flags Speedway.
 He originally qualified for the race in the No. 06 Ford Fusion for Wayne Peterson Racing, but after Benny Chastain wrecked in his No. 10 Toyota Camry for Fast Track Racing, Moeller started the race in the No. 10 in his place.
 In 2023, Moeller would run four races for the Peterson team.
 Moeller ran six of the season's eight races in 2024, scoring a best finish of sixteenth at both Five Flags and Flat Rock.